leegee/ionic-mm/README.md

 To Do
 -----

-- `custom-text` in various positions with various sizes.
+- Still sometimes see scrollbars (Batman)
-- export `custom`
+- Canvas text wrap (strategy)

 Build
 -----